ChrLipp/homeassistant/readme.md

 ## Fixed

-- Fixed template fan depricated warning
+- History and Logbook tuning